 If a media file is corrupted and cannot be played by Liquidsoap, Airtime will move the file to the problem_files folder in the storage archive, and its metadata will not be added to the database.
 This feature ensures that all files are tested for encoding errors or upload corruption before playout time.

 Files in watched folders are not moved into the main Airtime storage folder.
-However, just like in the main storage, files deleted from a watched folder will be automatically flagged as missing in any show that they are part of.
+However, just like in the main storage, files deleted from a watched folder will be automatically flagged as missing in any playlist or show that they are part of.

 To change Airtime's storage folder, click the upper choose folder button.
 In the pop-up window that opens, double-click on the folder names to select the folder that you require.
 Then click the Open button to open that folder.